 Your best bet for art is Etsy – they sell art made for the Samsung Frame TV for just a few dollars!
 Search Etsy using the words frame tv art, and then filter (abstract, beach, etc.) Play around with cropping or the mat to get it sized just right.
 Below are some pieces I loved from Etsy:

-Once you have your art on your phone, add the (free) Smart Things app to your phone and connect it to The Frame, and boom!
-You’re connected.
+Once you have your art on your phone, add the (free) Smart Things app to your phone and connect it to The Frame and upload your photo / art right to the TV.
 If you have trouble with sizing I would reach out to the Etsy shop owner.

 4 Things I Dislike That Should Be Mentioned In A Samsung Frame TV Review

 1. I am picky about art and I found the free art options the TV comes with to be lame – and who wants to pay monthly after the television was so expensive?
-I think it’s a little greedy on Samsung’s part.
-But don’t fear – there are ways around this by downloading the (free) Samsung SmartThings app, or buying art for just a few bucks on Etsy.
+There are ways around this by downloading the (free) Samsung SmartThings app, or buying art for just a few bucks on Etsy.
 Both options I spoke in detail about above.

 2. The Frame itself says the word Samsung on the top.
 It is very small print, but… why?
 Why is this there?

-3. The art mode lighting is hit or miss- especially if you are picky about color balance like me!
+3. The art mode lighting is hit or miss depending on the image – especially if you are picky about color balance like me!
 You have to play around with the settings and the mat colors to get it all just right each time you choose art.